ligolang/ligo/gitlab-pages/docs/syntax/contracts/entrypoints.md

 The `ligo run dry-run` command uses this format because Tezos smart contracts don't actually have multiple entrypoints; they are compiled to run code based on the parameter that callers pass.
 The LIGO compiler compiles the contract to include a parameter that runs the code that corresponds to the entrypoint.

-For more information about this internal behavior, see [Implementation details: the default entrypoint](https://docs.tezos.com/smart-contracts/entrypoints#implementation-details-the-default-entrypoint) on docs.tezos.com.
+For more information about this internal behaviour, see [Implementation details: the default entrypoint](https://docs.tezos.com/smart-contracts/entrypoints#implementation-details-the-default-entrypoint) on docs.tezos.com.

 :::